Donald Trump-Kim Jong Un Singapore summit: Here’s what they said

 Following their meeting. which lasted 41 minutes, Trump said the two countries have an “excellent relationship”.
 He hoped that the leaders “will solve a big problem, a big dilemma”.

 “Working together, we will get it taken care of,” Trump concluded, as they headed for bilateral talks.

-The two leaders are likely to discuss North Korea’s international relations, months after Kim held unprecedented talks with South Korean’s Moon Jae-in.
-Denuclearisation of the peninsula will also be key to their talks.
-Kim, meanwhile, hopes Trump lifts international sanctions on the North, and puts an end to hostile policy.
+North Korea has agreed to work towards complete denuclearisation of the Korean peninsula while the US is committed to provide security for the country.
+Trump, who said he shared a special bond with Kim, said, “People are going to be very impressed and people are going to be very happy and we are going to take care of a very dangerous problem for the world.”

+Kim, meanwhile, said, “We have decided to let go the past and now the world will see a major change.”

 For all the latest World News, download Indian Express App